jax-ml/jax/docs/notebooks/thinking_in_jax.md

 plt.plot(x_jnp, y_jnp);
 ```

-The code blocks are identical aside from replacing `np` with `jnp`, and the results are the same.
+The code blocks are identical to what you would expect with NumPy, aside from replacing `np` with `jnp`, and the results are the same.
 As we can see, JAX arrays can often be used directly in place of NumPy arrays for things like plotting.

 +++